raspberrypilearning/silly-eyes/en/step_4.md

 ### Character effects

-If you want to, you can also make your **Character** sprite change colour and other graphic effects when you click on it.
+If you want to, you can also make your **character** sprite change colour and other graphic effects when you click on it.

 --- task ---

-Click on your character sprite and then the **Code** tab.
+Click on your **character** sprite, and then on the **Code** tab.

-Add the same script you used to change the eye colour.
+Add the same script as you used to change the eye colour.
 Which graphic effects do you want to do to change on your character?

-**Choose** an effect by selecting it from the drop-down box in the `change color effect`{:class="block3looks"} block.
-Experiment with the numbers until you have the change you like.
+**Choose** an effect by selecting it from the drop-down menu in the `change color effect`{:class="block3looks"} block.
+Experiment with the numbers until you have the change that you like.

 [[[scratch3-graphic-effects]]]

 --- /task ---

-Now add an accessory sprite that changes when you click on it using the `next costume`{:class="block3looks"} block.
+Now, add an **accessory** sprite that changes when you click on it using the `next costume`{:class="block3looks"} block.
 This is how we got Gobo's hat to change.

 --- task ---

-Add an accessory or costume change of your choicee.
+Add an accessory or costume change of your choice.

 --- collapse ---